 “an American business magnate, investor, and philanthropist.
 He is considered by some to be one of the most successful investors in the world, and as of March 2017 is the second wealthiest person in the United States, and the fourth wealthiest in the world”

 In other words, he’s a pretty smart guy who has shown consistent success in building wealth – both for himself and others.
 One of the most interesting facts about him is he’s all about simplicity.
 He’s not an active stock trader and he avoids complexity whenever possible.

-Which leads us into the million dollar bet…
+This leads us to the million-dollar bet…

-The million dollar bet details
+The million-dollar bet details

 Warren Buffett believes that investing in a low-cost S&P 500 Index fund would be the smartest decision for most investors.
 He believes it so much that he picked a low-cost Vanguard mutual fund to put against a group of actively traded funds.